brendzz/pint_bot/README.md

 ## Docker
 > **Prerequisites:** [Docker Engine](https://docs.docker.com/engine/) & [Docker Compose](https://docs.docker.com/compose/)
-1. Set up a `.env` file in the API folder.
+1. Set up a `.env` file in the bot folder.
 See the `.env.example` file for reference.
-2. Set up a `.env` file in the bot folder.
-See the `.env.example` file for reference.
-3. To build and start both services:
+2. To build and start both services:
 ```bash
 docker-compose up --build -d
 ```
-4. To verify, run this and you should see two running containers (api healthy, bot up):
+3. To verify, run this and you should see two running containers (api healthy, bot up):
 ```bash
 docker-compose ps
 ```

-5. To stop and remove:
+4. To stop and remove:
 ```bash
 docker-compose down
 ```